sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 }
 {% endhighlight %}

 Inside, we'll start by calculating the `Target Value` for our forward/backward movement sway's spring.
-We do this by normalizing our current speed with our character maximum speed (just like we did for our locomotion blend space), and scaling it with our spring model's `InterpSpeed`.
+We do this by normalizing our current speed with our character's maximum speed (just like we did for our locomotion blend space), and scaling it with our spring model's `InterpSpeed`.

 {% highlight c++ %}
 void UFirstPersonCharacterAnimInstance::UpdateMovementSwayData()